Hardspace: Shipbreaker: Reception

-Hardspace: Shipbreaker received "generally favorable" reviews, according to review aggregator Metacritic.
+Hardspace: Shipbreaker received "generally favorable" reviews, according to review aggregator platform Metacritic.

 PC Gamer heavily praised the gameplay and its themes of labor exploitation, writing, "Shipbreaker's derelicts are simply a delight to break apart, and there's a real joy to slowly peeling apart what looks at first glance to be a single, solid object until there's nothing left but dust and loose trash."
 Digital Trends gave the game an 8 out of 10, and commended its shipbreaking-centric gameplay loop, long-term progression, and vital narrative, but took minor issue with the occasionally nauseating zero-G gameplay and its repetitive nature.
 Screen Rant gave the title 4 stars out of 5 and praised the engaging nature of the shipbreaking gameplay loop while noting a minor lack of polish.
 Zoey Handley of Destructoid wrote, "Hardspace: Shipbreaker is successful in just about everything it attempts.
 Not only is its gameplay extremely replayable and constantly satisfying, but it also manages to stack it all on a very solid narrative foundation."
-Dan Stapleton of IGN was more critical of the game's intentional tediousness and wrote, "By the end of its campaign, the repetitive objectives and intentionally slow progression made shipbreaking start to feel like exactly what it’s simulating: hard labor."
+Dan Stapleton of IGN was more critical of the game's intentional tediousness and wrote, "By the end of its campaign, the repetitive objectives and intentionally slow progression made shipbreaking start to feel like exactly what it's simulating: hard labor."
 Renata Price of Waypoint appreciated the game's depiction of dignity of labour, in which the act of shipbreaking is both mechanically and aesthetically beautiful in itself, only contaminated by the corporation's profit-driven enforcement of harsh deadlines and unsafe working conditions.
 She compared the Lynx Corporation's shipyard to a company town, with the work being paid in company scrip, as an example of the game's effective critique of modern capitalism.